arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-6.md

 have the updated value of `count`?
 Yes we have, it's `lc`, the left
 count:

-As for 2, the Type Sytem complains that we should return a tuple, not an indexed tree only.
+As for 2, the Type System complains that we should return a tuple, not an indexed tree only.
 Sure, let's return the count too.
 Which is the most updated value? `rc`, of course, the value the indexing of the right branch conveniently sent to its future clients: